-Figure 16.16.
+Figure 16.15.
 The Constraint Editor Tool when all six concatenations have been defined.
 Press "Apply" for these to be accepted by HSpot.

-On pressing "Apply" all the chained AORs will be flagged in the "G" (Group) column to show that the constraint has been applied, as shown in Figure 16.17.
+On pressing "Apply" all the chained AORs will be flagged in the "G" (Group) column to show that the constraint has been applied, as shown in Figure 16.16.

-Figure 16.17.
+Figure 16.16.
 The AOR main window when all six concatenations have been defined.
 All the AORs are flagged in the "G" (Group) column to show that a grouping constraint has been applied.

 Now we wish to define the Follow-On so that the chains will be observed sequentially at regular intervals.
 Again, go to the "Group/Follow-On Constraints..." option of the "Tools" menu.
 Select the "Follow-On" tab and then "Add Follow On...".
-A pop-up will appear as shown in Figure 16.18 asking us to define the parameters for the Follow-On.
+A pop-up will appear as shown in Figure 16.17 asking us to define the parameters for the Follow-On.

-Figure 16.18.
+Figure 16.17.
 The window to define the Follow-On parameters for Follow-On observations.

 The most strictly we constrain the observations, the more difficult it will be for the Mission Planning software to accommodate them.
-In this case we request that the observations be carried out at intervals between 8 and 12 days (NB: this would be marginal for scheduling purposes with the present Mission Planning rules; an even less constrained range would be preferable), as shown in Figure 16.19.
+In this case we request that the observations be carried out at intervals between 8 and 12 days after the previous observation has ended (NB: this would be marginal for scheduling purposes with the present Mission Planning rules; an even less constrained range would be preferable), as shown in Figure 16.18.
 Click on "OK" to accept the parameters.
-A Follow-On will be added to the Constraint Editor Tool window, as shown in Figure 16.20.
+A Follow-On will be added to the Constraint Editor Tool window, as shown in Figure 16.19.

-Figure 16.19.
+Figure 16.18.
 The window to define the Follow-On parameters for Follow-On observations.
+In this case the window for execution is defined to be between 8 and 12 days after the previous AOR has ended.

-Figure 16.20.
+Figure 16.19.
 The Constraint Editor Tool window when the Follow-On parameters have been defined.

 We must now drag and add the AORs across to the Follow-On.
-However, as we have already concatenated the pairs of observations, we must only add the first AOR of each chain, as shown in Figure 16.21.
+However, as we have already concatenated the pairs of observations, we must only add the first AOR of each chain, as shown in Figure 16.20.
 If we try to link both AORs of a chain, HSpot will give an error and refuse to accept the second AOR as valid.

-Figure 16.21.
+Figure 16.20.
 Definition of the first Follow-On.
 As we are Following-Up with concatenated observations, only the first AOR in each chain should be added.
 Attempting to add both AORs in a chain will give an error.

 We now create the second Follow-On.
 This can have the same interval or a different one as required by circumstances.
-Here, we link the second AOR of the first Follow-On with the next AOR that we wish to observe in the sequence, as shown in Figure 16.22.
+Here, we link the second AOR of the first Follow-On with the next AOR that we wish to observe in the sequence, as shown in Figure 16.21.

-Figure 16.22.
+Figure 16.21.
 Definition of the second Follow-On.
 We now link the second AOR in the previous Follow-On to the next AOR in the table.

-We continue creating Follow-Ons, linking the second AOR of the previous Follow-On and the next AOR in the sequence to be observed, as shown in Figure 16.23.
+We continue creating Follow-Ons, linking the second AOR of the previous Follow-On and the next AOR in the sequence to be observed, as shown in Figure 16.22.

-Figure 16.23.
+Figure 16.22.
 The complete sequence of Follow-On observations to observe the 6 chains over the course of a single visibility window.

 Click on "Apply" to accept the constraints, when correctly defined and the "OK" to close the window.
-Now, six AORs are marked in the "F" (Follow-On) column on the main Observations window, as shown in Figure 16.24.
+Now, six AORs are marked in the "F" (Follow-On) column on the main Observations window, as shown in Figure 16.23.